Protection, Security and Investigation

 - PROF2027 Placement Preparation

-This course is designed to develop knowledge and skill development relevant to field placement and future employment in the Protection, Security and Investigation field.
-The course focuses on health and safety standards in the workplace and issues that may arise on placement, with an emphasis on problem solving.
+This course is designed to develop knowledge and skills relevant to field placement success and future employment in the Protection, Security, and Investigation field.
+The course focuses on professionalism standards in the workplace and issues that may arise on placement, with an emphasis on problem solving.

 Prerequisite: COMM 1048, ETHI 1000, LAWS 1003, LAWS 1009, PROF 1014, PSYC 1003, SOCI 1016, SOCI 1018, COMM 1051, LAWS 1008, SOCI 1003, FITN 1010, FITN 1011